ShieldedDemon19/TWOlang/README.md

 `>........!,,,!.......!!...!,,,,,,,,,,,,,,,!.......................!,,,,,,,,!...!,,,,,,!,,,,,,,,!<!`

-*It's so fricking long, holy. expect an update to this with loops, maybe.*
+*It's so fricking long, holy. expect an update to this with loops, maybe. or not. probably not.*

 ## TWO Loops